alinalihassan/pyLesma/docs/examples.md

 a_number: int # Initialize an Integer

+π = 3.14 # Support for utf-8 variable names
 number = 23 # Type Inference, int in this case number = number + 5 // 2 ^ 3 # Number operations
 number+=5 # Operating Assignment